ivganev/black-scholes-portfolio/README.md

 # Black-Scholes-Merton Greeks for a Portfolio

 This code allows one to compute the greeks of a portfolio based on the Black-Scholes-Merton pricing formula.
-It also produces plots for each of greeks as the price of the underlying changes.
+It also produces plots for each of the greeks as the price of the underlying changes.

 ### Structs